wandb/docs/docs/ref/lazy_docs_python/Artifact.md

-**Arguments:**
+**Args:**

  - `root`:  The directory W&B stores the artifact's files.
  - `allow_missing_references`:  If set to `True`, any invalid reference paths  will be ignored while downloading referenced files.
  - `skip_cache`:  If set to `True`, the artifact cache will be skipped when  downloading and W&B will download each file into the default root or  specified download directory.
+ - `path_prefix`:  If specified, only files with a path that starts with the given  prefix will be downloaded.
+Uses unix format (forward slashes).